Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Main results

-Even an error term introduced by unbalanced dataset is negligible in the randomly sampled datasets, it might not be bounded better than by $J$.
-In practice the issue might be tackled by sampling for a modified dataset this issue is discussed in Appendix \ref{app:unbalanced_dataset_sec}.
-Additionally, in Appendix \ref{app:batching_case} we provide an analysis for TD-SVRG with batching.
+Even an error term introduced by an unbalanced dataset is negligible in the randomly sampled dataset cases; it might not be lower bounded by a value less than $J$.
+In practice the issue might be tackled by sampling from a modified dataset this issue is discussed in Appendix \ref{app:unbalanced_dataset_sec}.